filipzivanovic-reed/whisper-writer/README.md

 - `input_method`: The method to use for simulating keyboard input.
 (Default: `pynput`)

 #### Tag Options
 Tag options allow you to automatically detect keywords in transcriptions and append tags to the file output.
 This is useful for categorizing and organizing transcriptions.
+There are two types of tags: **regular tags** (applied per-transcription) and **context tags** (persistent across transcriptions).

+**Regular Tags:**
 - `enabled`: Set to `true` to enable automatic tagging based on keyword matching in transcriptions (file output only).
 (Default: `false`)
 - `tags`: A dictionary mapping tag names to lists of keywords/phrases that trigger them.
 Tags are only applied to file output mode.
 (Default: `{}`)
   - Example: `{meeting: [scheduled, agenda, attendees], action: [todo, task, action item]}`

+**Context Tags:**
+- `context_tags`: A dictionary mapping context tag names to lists of keywords that trigger them.
+Context tags persist across multiple transcriptions until changed or cleared.
+(Default: `{}`)
+  - Example: `{work: [start work, work mode], meeting: [start meeting], clear: [clear context, reset context]}`
+  - Context tags are useful for maintaining a persistent context throughout a working session (e.g., labeling all transcriptions as part of a "work" context until you switch to a "personal" context)
+  - Special keyword: Use a tag named `clear` with keywords to remove the active context

+**Matching Options:**
 - `case_sensitive`: Set to `true` for case-sensitive keyword matching.
 (Default: `false`)
 - `match_whole_words`: Set to `true` to match whole words only (vs substring matching).
 (Default: `true`)

 **How it works:**
-- When a transcription is completed in file output mode, the system checks if any keywords from your configured tags appear in the transcribed text.
+- When a transcription is completed, the system first checks if any context tag keywords are matched.
+If found, the context tag is activated or changed.
-- If a keyword is found, the corresponding tag is applied (using OR logic - any matching keyword triggers the tag).
+- Then the system checks if any regular tag keywords are matched.
-- Tags are formatted as `[tag1] [tag2]` and appear after the timestamp but before the transcription text.
+- Tags are formatted as `[context] [regular1] [regular2]` and appear after the timestamp but before the transcription text.
+- Context tags persist in memory until the app restarts or a new context tag is triggered.

 **Example output:**
 With the following configuration: